September Gardening Calendar

 Below is a calendar of key things you can be doing in your garden during the month of September.

-- September 2 - There's still time to plant early fall vegetables this week, such as tomatoes, peppers, zucchini and more...
+- Time to plant early fall vegetables this week, such as tomatoes, peppers, zucchini and more...

-- September 4 - Pull summer flower varieties and begin planting fall flowers—many varieties in-store now!
+- Pull summer flowers and begin planting fall flowers—many varieties in-store now!

 * = Fertilize once temperatures are below 90° F. However, you can still support your plants during heatwaves with vital nutrients.